Preferences

 file that lets you change some of its behavior on a site-wide

-this file was the contemplate directory.
-If you've upgraded to
+file located at data/preferences.ini.
+If you've upgraded to version

 Setting preferences on the fly